SalumuRamazani/GSC-API/README.md

 # GSC-API
-how to use GSC API with the fewest lines of code
+how to use GSC API with five line of code